Azure-Samples/azure-video-indexer-samples/VideoIndexerEnabledByArc/Documentation/AKS-CLUSTER-SETUP.md

 ---

-## Step 9: Deploy Video Indexer Arc Extension
+## Step 9: Deploy Video Indexer Arc Extension ⏱️ ~5-15 min

 This step deploys the Video Indexer Arc extension to your cluster.